-- Ofsted are informed as soon as possible (and at least within 14 days). - The designated officer carries out a full investigation. - The designated person and the designated officer speak with the parents together and explain the process of the investigation - Each member of staff present during the incident writes a full report, which is filed in the child's file.
+- Ofsted are informed as soon as possible (and at least within 14 days). - The designated officer carries out a full investigation. - The designated safeguarding lead and the designated officer speak with the parents together and explain the process of the investigation.

+■ Each member of staff present during the incident writes a full report using 06.1b Safeguarding incident reporting form, which is filed in the child's file.
 Staff do not discuss any missing child incident with the press.